 Planned Other Changes to MTW Housing Stock Anticipated in the Plan Year vi.
-General Description of All Planned Capital Expenditures During the Plan Year
+General Description of All Planned Capital Expenditures During the Plan Year to be determined.

 N/A

 Narrative general description of all planned capital expenditures of MTW funds during the Plan Year.